Euretina Exam Information

 Exam Process Overview

-Applications will open in November 2023.
+Applications will open on 27th November 2025.
 The application form will be accessed via a link on the EBO and Euretina websites.

 During the application process, you will be asked to provide: